Gaggia Classic Pro Review. Still The Best in 2022?

 Another thing to note is to make sure you’re using the proper descaler.

-Gaggia create a descaler which is made specifically for their domestic machines, so It’s worthwhile utilizing this – or at least contact them to ask if the descaler you’re planning on utilizing is compatible, and isn’t going to cause any damage.
+Gaggia create a descaler which is made specifically for their domestic machines, so It’s worthwhile using this – or at least contact them to ask if the descaler you’re planning on utilizing is compatible, and isn’t going to cause any damage.

 Gaggia Descaler Liquid